 An application can only be made before a debtor is discharged from their bankruptcy, unless a sheriff grants permission for a late BRO application.
 The Accountant will only consider this type of application to a sheriff if there is very good reason to do so.

-To provide the bankruptcy administration and investigations team with sufficient time to make a decision on an application and/or prepare a case and application to a sheriff for a BRO/interim BRO the completed application should be submitted no later than eight months after the date of award.
+To provide the team with sufficient time to make a decision on an application and/or prepare a case and application to a sheriff for a BRO/interim BRO the completed application should be submitted no later than eight months after the date of award.
 Later submissions will only be considered if there are strong grounds i.e. new information becomes available and it is in the public interest to pursue a BRO.

 A report made under these circumstances shall be absolutely privileged under the Act and details should not be disclosed.
 It is expected there may be cases when a BRO application is made when a Suspected Offence Report should also be submitted to the Crown Office as that behaviour will relate to a criminal office and a BRO is a civil matter.
 See section 18.6 for further information.

-If a trustee is unsure if a debtor’s behaviour could merit a BRO they should contact the bankruptcy administration and investigations team to discuss the case.
+If a trustee is unsure if a debtor’s behaviour could merit a BRO they should contact the team to discuss the case.

 Interim BROs